dv-chain/dv-chain/source/index.md

-asset | none | The asset you would like to purchase. price | none | (Required for a market order) The current price of the asset returned from the /prices or /rfq endpoint. limitPrice | none | (Required for a limit order) The limit price that you would like to pay.
+asset | none | The asset you would like to purchase. price | none | (Required for a market order) The current price of the asset returned from the /prices or /rfq endpoint. limitPrice | none | (Required for a limit order) The limit price that you would like to pay. baseAsset  | USD  | (Optional) The base asset that you would like to trade against.

 # Trades